IBM/ansible-role-infosvr-import-export/docs/relationships.md

     - ...
 ```

-The required parameters for the import are the file `from` which to load them and the `using_mode` to use when loading them.
+The required parameters for the ingest are the file `from` which to load them and the `using_mode` to use when loading them.

 The `using_mode` must be one of the following: